Friends of Rouge Park Board of Directors

 Lorraine’s other passions include standing up in the community against violence and injustice against women, children, and seniors, by becoming an active member of the Detroit 300 Community Action Team; member of her neighborhood organization Far West Detroit Civic Association; corresponding secretary of Friends of Rouge Park; member of The Sixth Precinct Community Relations Organization, member of the Neighborhood Partnership Alliance and member of the Revive Detroit CDC.
 In her spare time, she works with domestic violence organizations, and participates in fundraising efforts for breast cancer research.

-Paul has lived less than 1-1/2 miles from Rouge Park for 35 years.
+Paul Stark, Trustee Paul Stark has lived less than 1-1/2 miles from Rouge Park for 38 years.
 He received a masters degree in Orientation and Mobility (1987) and in Political Science (1995).
-He worked as a high school teacher for the Detroit Public Schools for 25 years, and currently contracts with the State to provide Orientation & Mobility services for the blind.
-In the 1990s, he was the president of the Penrod Block Club and served on the board of the Warrendale Community Organization (including as president for several years).
-He has been on the board of the Friends of Rouge Park since its founding in 2002, serving as secretary for most those years.
-He manages the rougepark.org web site and publishes the organization’s monthly newsletter.
-He has also done some research on the history of Rouge Park and has produced two video presentations on the early history of the park.
+He worked as a high school teacher for the Detroit Public Schools for 25 years, and currently contracts with the State and the Greater Detroit Agency for the Blind & Visually Impaired to provide Orientation & Mobility services for the blind.
+In the 1990s, he was active with the Detroit Greens, Michigan Green Party, Detroit Summer and the president of the Penrod Block Club and served on the board of the Warrendale Community Organization (including as president for several years).
+He has been on the board of the Friends of Rouge Park since its founding in 2002, serving as secretary and managing the website for 20 years, and publishing the newsletter for its first five years.
+He has also done research on the history of Rouge Park and has produced two video presentations on the early history of the park.

 Cara Beld, Trustee